GGiecold-zz/PySCUBA/README.md

 df.to_csv(path.join(getcwd(), 'super_duper_data.txt'), sep='\t', index=False)
 ```

-In your terminal, while ensuring that you are still within the directory where ```super_duper_data.txt``` was written, we are now ready to launch the PySCUBA graphical user interface:
+In your terminal, we are now ready to launch the PySCUBA graphical user interface, which can be launched from any directory (not necessarily the one holding ```super_duper_data.txt```):

 ```
 $ PySCUBA